Table of Contents

 There are many factors on how to speed up the WordPress performance, but full page cache is the most important in terms of the speed of generating the page that your visitor requested.
 Page caches save time and resources, and they do so by storing the full content of dynamically-generated pages so that static copies may be served to the user.
-A page cache allows the server to bypass PHP and database queries altogether witch drastically reduce server CPU and memory usage and contributes to having a lower monthly bill.
+A page cache allows the server to bypass PHP and database queries altogether witch drastically reduces server CPU and memory usage and contributes to having a lower monthly bill.

-Other than full page cache, there are also another caching types like OPcache and Object-Cache that can also drastically speed up the PHP execution time while CDN can drastically speed up the delivery time.
+Other than full page cache, there are also other caching types like OPcache and Object-Cache that can also drastically speed up the PHP execution time while CDN can drastically speed up the delivery time.

 We recommend Litespeed cache as a full page cache for best performance and platform compatibility.
-Litespeed cache is far the fastest caching plugin, not because of the plugin code but how Litespeed server serves the cached content.
-It is a server-side, tag-based, executed at earlier HTTP request cycle while all other plugins use PHP or serving a static content via rewrite rules.
+Litespeed cache is far the fastest caching plugin, not because of the plugin code but how the Litespeed server serves the cached content.
+It is a server-side, tag-based, executed at an earlier HTTP request cycle while all other plugins use PHP or serving static content via rewrite rules.

 We use APCu for Object-cache, the fastest possible in-process storage, eliminating the network latency.
-Object-Cache drastically reduces the MySQL queries and it is a persistent storage for all next requests.
+Object-Cache drastically reduces the MySQL queries and it is persistent storage for all next requests.